-A SCA should be carried out when undertaking a significant modification or improvement of an existing public space.
-The asset owner(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the start of the project.
+A SCA should be undertaken when planning, designing and constructing new public spaces.
+The owner(s) should therefore ensure that processes are in place, and implemented, to initiate the SCA process at the start of the project.

 These processes should include the nomination of a suitable individual who will be responsible for initiating and managing the associated SCA process.
-The individual fulfilling this role should be employed by, or report directly to, the asset owner's organisation.
+The individual fulfilling this role should be employed by, or report directly to, the owner's organisation.